jeremyaranas-hashicorp/minikube/vault/vault-raft/README.md

     * `kubectl exec -ti vault-2 -- vault status`
       * Notice that version has been updated

 Note that when a pod is rescheduled, it will need to be unsealed.

-## Enabling Replication (PR)

-* Run replication script to enable replication and generate secondary activation token on primary, and enable replication on secondary
-  * `./enable_pr.sh`
-* Check replication status
-  * `kubectl exec -ti vault-0 -- vault read sys/replication/status -format=json`
-  * `kubectl exec -ti vault-3 -- vault read sys/replication/status -format=json`

-## Kubernetes Auth Method

-* To run this script, a Vault cluster must be initialized and unsealed
-* Refer to k8s_auth.sh

 # Cleanup

 * Run cleanup script to cleanup k8s resources created by Helm chart and PVCs